Sequence of events when you request a web page

 - The client-side script helps create interactive web pages while the server-side script helps create web pages with dynamic data.

 In this article, we learned about the difference between a client-side script and a server-side script.
 The client-side script makes the interface more interactive and useful for the user while the server-side script deals with core issues like database handling, file handling and error handling.
-However, both the scripts work together to deliver the required output.
+However, both scripts work together to deliver the required output.